-"A decree of judicial separation" is a court order similar to divorce, under which the couple remains legally married but their normal marital obligations cease and they no longer have to go on living together.
+Under the new Divorce, Dissolution and Separation Act 2020 a decree of judicial separation is now known as a Judicial Separation Order.
+This court order is similar to a divorce, but under which the couple remain legally married but their normal marital obligations cease and they no longer have to go on living together.

 In judicial separation cases, the court has the same range of powers as in divorce cases to issue orders on dividing the matrimonial property and assets; and providing for the arrangements, support and maintenance of children.

-The main circumstances under which judicial separation takes place are when one or both of the parties are opposed to divorce, perhaps for religious reasons; when the couple have been married for less than a year, during which there is an absolute ban on divorce; or when it may be difficult to provide the evidence of irretrievable breakdown of the marriage which is necessary for divorce.
+The main circumstances under which judicial separation takes place are when one or both of the parties are opposed to divorce, perhaps for religious reasons.

 Get in touch